Purchasing a Home Post Divorce

 If you are in a position where you can buy a home after your divorce, choosing a location can be one of the harder decisions to make.
-This could be one of the most important consideration when buying a home after a divorce.
+This could be one of the most important considerations when buying a home after a divorce.

 How close do you want to be to your ex?
-Do you have children that you want to be relatively close to their parent?
-The closer you are to your ex, the more likely you are to wind up running into one another when you are out.
+Do you have children that you want to be relatively close to their parents?
+The closer you are to your ex, the more likely you will wind up running into one another when you are out.
 You may be okay with such meetings, or you may want to avoid them at all costs.
 Talking to your Realtor about your concerns is a good idea before you start shopping.
 He or she can point you to areas that will fit your specific needs.

 6. Select a property that fits your lifestyle – condo vs. home.

 If you just got divorced, you are well aware that your life is different now.
-Before you start house hunting, take some time to brainstorm about what kind of life you want to have moving forward, and what kind of home will facilitate that life.
+Before you start house hunting, take some time to brainstorm about what kind of life you want to have moving forward and what kind of home will facilitate that life.
 Make a list of what you want your new home to be, and talk to your agent about your list to make sure he or she is directing you toward the right kind of options.